slepc/slepc/doc/source/documentation/manual/eps.md

 ## Basic Usage

-The `EPS` module in SLEPc is used in a similar way as PETSc modules such as `KSP`.
+The `EPS` module in SLEPc is used in a similar way as PETSc modules such as {external:doc}`KSP`.
 All the information related to an eigenvalue problem is handled via a context variable.
 The usual object management functions are available (`EPSCreate`, `EPSDestroy`, `EPSView`, `EPSSetFromOptions`).
 In addition, the `EPS` object provides functions for setting several parameters such as the number of eigenvalues to compute, the dimension of the subspace, the portion of the spectrum of interest, the requested tolerance or the maximum number of iterations allowed.

 The solution of the problem is obtained in several steps.
 First of all, the matrices associated with the eigenproblem are specified via `EPSSetOperators` and `EPSSetProblemType` is used to specify the type of problem.
 Then, a call to `EPSSolve` is done that invokes the subroutine for the selected eigensolver. `EPSGetConverged` can be used afterwards to determine how many of the requested eigenpairs have converged to working accuracy. `EPSGetEigenpair` is finally used to retrieve the eigenvalues and eigenvectors.